kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Signed URLs use cases: RTMP distribution (signed cookies aren't supported for RTMP distributions), Restrict access to individual files, Client doesn't support cookies.
 - Signed Cookies use cases: Provide access to multiple restricted files, You don't want to change your current URLs.
 - A cache behavior lets you configure a variety of CloudFront functionality for a given URL path pattern for files on your website.
 - When CloudFront updates bucket permissions to grant the specified origin access identity the permission to read objects in your bucket, it does not remove existing permissions.
-If users currently have permission to access the objects in your bucket using Amazon S3 URLs, they will still have that permission after CloudFront updates your bucket permissions.
+If users currently have permission to access the objects in your bucket using Amazon S3 URLs, they will still have that permi0ssion after CloudFront updates your bucket permissions.
+- CloudFormation allows you to name some resources (such as Amazon S3 buckets), not all.
+You can assign logical names to AWS resources in a template.
+When a stack is created, AWS CloudFormation binds the logical name to the name of the corresponding actual AWS resource.
+Actual resource names are a combination of the stack and logical resource name.
+This allows multiple stacks to be created from a template without fear of name collisions between AWS resources.
+- If you configure CloudFront to use HTTPS when communicating with your origin...CloudFront verifies that your certificate was issued by an established third-party certificate authority...You cannot use a self-signed certificate.
+- Reserved Capacity gives you the option to commit to a minimum monthly usage level for 12 months or longer.
+Reserved Capacity agreements begin at a minimum of 10 TB of data transfer per month from a single region.

 ## CloudFormation

 - CloudFormation provides a WaitCondition resource that acts as a barrier, blocking the creation of other resources until a completion signal is received from an external source such as your application, or management system.
 - CloudFormation provides three deletion policies: Delete (any resource), Retain (any resource) and Snapshot (EC2/RDS/RedShift).
 - During a stack update, you cannot add or update a DeletionPolicy by itself.
 You can add or update a DeletionPolicy only when you include changes that add, modify, or delete resources.
 If you need to add or modify a DeletionPolicy and don't want to make any changes to a resource, you can use a dummy resource, such as AWS::CloudFormation::WaitConditionHandle.
+- You can pause a CloudFormation template using wait conditions.
+For EC2 and Auto Scaling resources, it is recommended that you use a CreationPolicy attribute instead of wait conditions.
+Add a CreationPolicy attribute to those resources and use the cfn-signal helper script to signal when an instance has been successfully created.
+- When updating a stack, before making changes to your resources, you can generate a change set, which is summary of your proposed changes.
+Change sets allow you to see how your changes might impact your running resources, especially for critical resources, before implementing them.
+Change set doesn't evaluate resource limits or permissions.
+- If stack creation fails, CloudFormation rolls back your changes by deleting the resources that it created.
+- If uploading template from local computer, Cloudfront will automatically create upload and store the template in S3.
+- CloudFormation templates that are stored in an S3 bucket must be accessible to the user who is creating the stack, and must exist in the same region as the stack being created.
+- The AWS::Region pseudo parameter enables you to get the region where the stack is created.
+- The intrinsic function Fn::FindInMap returns the value corresponding to keys in a two-level map that is declared in the Mappings section.
+- The intrinsic function Fn::GetAZs lists Availability Zones for a region enabling template authors to write templates that adapt to the calling user's access.
+- DependsOn attribute enables you to specify that one resource must be created after another e.g. EC2 instance with a public IP address is dependent on the VPC-gateway attachment, An EC2 instance might be depedent on a service role etc.
+- The Metadata attribute enables you to associate structured data with a resource enabling you to add data in JSON format to the resource declaration.
+- AWS::CloudFormation::Stack enables you to nest another stack as a resource within your template.
+-

 ## Elastic BeanStalk